ViperSLM/GHChecksum/README.md

 Designed for QBC syntax scripts

 # How to build
-The only requirements to build the library and program is just CMake and any C/C++ compiler with support for C++17.
+The only requirements to build the library and program is just CMake and any compiler with support for C++17.
+*(e.g. Visual C++, GCC, Clang)*

 1. Using a terminal or command prompt, create a new folder inside the root directory which will be used by CMake then simply invoke the following command:
 `cmake ..`